atsgen/tf-operator/README.md

 # tf-operator
+tf-operator is project based on operator-sdk, to manage rollout, upgrades and lifecyle management of Tungsten Fabric CNI
 ## Operator-SDK setup
 There are multiple ways to setup the Operator SDK, while using we can as well download and use the available pre-compiled releases
 ```